 What do Canadians need for cruising to the US?

-Beginning in 2016, U.S. Customs and Border Protection has new procedures in place for for Canadian vessels visiting the United States.
+Beginning in 2016, U.S. Customs and Border Protection has new procedures in place for Canadian vessels visiting the United States.
 Canadian vessels are no longer required to purchase a U.S. Customs user fee decal.
 Instead, they must purchase a cruising license.
 Cruising licenses are valid for one year.
 Here is the press release from U.S. […]

 Four Great Tips for Cooking on Your Boat